KodeByWrath/NoMoreEdge/README.md

 NoMoreEdge does not store or send user urls and search queries.
 Queries are modfied in realtime and never stored .

-If Someone has issues the the Privacy measures, You are free do Download/Check/Compile code yourself.
+File may get flagged by anitivirus.
+You are free do Download/Check/Compile code yourself.